trusted-programming/rust-diagnostics/README.md

 rust-diagnostics --patch $r2 --confirm --pair
 ```

-For example, it will print
+For example, the `diagnostics.log` will contain
 ```
 There are 1 warnings in 1 files.
 #[Warning(clippy::unwrap_used)